isomerpages/pa-chingay/_chingay50-stories/Teo Cheng Kam.md

-**Hopes and Dreams for Chingay**
+**Hopes and Dreams For Chingay**

 As for her dreams for the future of Chingay, Cheng Kam simply hopes that “the show can go on and on”.
 She is confident that in this digital age, the show can only get better and social media is also helping to generate a lot of awareness and publicity for Chingay which is really promising for its future.